AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 For more examples on using rule definition in the Goto step, see [Simulating a For loop](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/extending-workflows/workflows-step-ref.html#extending-aem#simulateforloop).

-#### Forms-workflow centric workflow steps {#forms-workflow-centric-workflow-steps}
+#### Forms-centric workflow steps {#forms-workflow-centric-workflow-steps}

-All AEM Forms workflow steps support variables.
+All AEM Forms Workflow steps support variables.
 For more information, see [Forms-centric workflow on OSGi](aem-forms-workflow-step-reference.md).

 ### Workflow steps without support for variables {#workflow-steps-without-support-for-variables}